jdonaldson/vaxe/README.md

 do not need to call `vaxe#Ctags()` in order to use Tagbar, it works automatically, but only for the current vaxe buffer.

+## Syntastic

+[Syntastic](https://github.com/scrooloose/syntastic) is a popular bundle that enables syntax errors to be displayed in a small gutter on the left of the editor buffer.
+I've patched Syntastic to use vaxe compilation information for haxe and hss, including errors and traces.
+All that is necessary is to install the bundle.

 ## Neocomplcache

 [Neocomplcache](https://github.com/Shougo/neocomplcache) is a